edgonzalesjr/Phishing-Unfolding/README.md

 <br/>
 <img src="https://imgur.com/v99S48G.png" height="90%" width="90%" alt="Device Specification"/>
 <br/>
-<b>It launch another process systeminfo.exe to retrieve information about the machine, logged in user and privilege, then enumerates the users, local groups and downloaded the Powershell script.
-There were process creation that accessed the network file share, copy the files in the network file share, then deletes the created file share, compressed the files, then started to exfiltrate the data.</b>
+<b>It launched another process, systeminfo.exe, to retrieve information about the machine, logged-in user, and privileges.
+Then, it enumerated the users and local groups and downloaded the PowerShell script.
+There were processes created that accessed the network file share, using Robocopy to copy the files from the share.
+After that, it deleted the created file share, compressed the files, and then started to exfiltrate the data.</b>
 <br/>

 <p align="center">